 The reason employers choose to include an arbitration clause is to protect themselves from the high costs of litigation.
 They protect themselves from future lawsuits.
 Arbitration is also typically confidential, so it can help skirt bad publicity.

 Arbitration clauses and your rights

 Just because you signed an arbitration agreement doesn’t mean you lose all your rights.
 You can still win a case against your employer if you have been subjected to harassment at work.
-However, if you haven’t signed one, your options for fighting sexual harassment in New York City are much greater.
+However, if you haven’t signed one, your options for fighting the case is much greater.
 You can opt for filing a charge with the EEOC or filing a lawsuit in court.

-The lawyers at Derek Smith Law Group, PLLC handle a multitude of cases that involve sexual harassment in Manhattan and the greater New York City area, New Jersey and Philadelphia.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297 or email at email@example.com.
+We handle a multitude of cases that involve sexual harassment in Manhattan and the greater New York City, Miami, New Jersey, and Philadelphia.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or email at email@example.com.

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020